HamRadioTools/hamradio_tools/docs/user-system/user-identity.md

 # User identity

-RCLDX is built around ham radio callsigns as the primary identity.
+RCLDX is built around amateur radio callsigns as the primary identity.

 ## Core ideas

-A user is essentially defined by their callsign plus additional metadata (club membership, roles, sponsorships, votes, etc...).
+A user is essentially defined by their callsign plus additional metadata (club membership, roles, sponsorships, grandfathering votes, other data).

 ## Identity storage